kmb40/php/Containers/ReadMe.md

     * In the local environment, login to docker with `docker login -u <docker username>`.
     * Tag the local image `docker tag <local docker image name> <docker username>/<docker repo name>`.
     * Push local image to Docker Hub using `docker push <docker username>/<docker repo name>`.

+**Issue**
+WHen attempting to check docker version - Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+Is the docker daemon running?

+**Resolution**
+Make sure Docker Desktop is started.